ankraj1234/PaperStack/README.md

 ## ✨ Features

-- **Metadata Extraction**
-  Automatically extracts title, authors, abstract, keywords, affiliations, etc. using GROBID.
+- **Metadata Extraction**: Extracts title, authors, abstract, keywords, and affiliations using GROBID.

-- **Organized Library**
-  Upload and manage research papers.
-  Group papers by tags, topics, or folders.
+- **Organized Library**: Upload, manage, and group research papers by tags, topics, or folders.

-- **Smart PDF Annotation**
-  Read and highlight papers directly in your browser.
+- **Smart PDF Annotation**: Read and highlight papers in-browser using @react-pdf-viewer.
-  Built with `@react-pdf-viewer` for smooth navigation and markup.

-- **Chat with Your Paper**
+- **Chat with Your Paper**: Ask context-aware questions with RAG-powered responses.
-  Ask questions about the paper's content.
-  Section-aware responses powered by retrieval-augmented generation (RAG).

-- **Keyword Standardization**
-  Ensures consistent tagging across papers for better search and grouping.
+- **Keyword Standardization**: Maintains consistent tagging for improved search and grouping.

-- **Custom Upload Workflow**
-  Easily upload PDFs, extract metadata, and begin interaction—all in one flow.
+- **Custom Upload Workflow**: Upload PDFs, extract metadata, and start interacting in a single flow.

 ---